-Kagami mochi is used as a traditional Japanese New Year decoration.
-It is usually made up of two layers of round mochi (rice cake) topped with a mandarin.
+During the New Year period in Japan, you can see kagami mochi displayed as a decoration inside houses.
+It is a cake usually made of two layers of round mochi (rice cake) topped with a mandarin orange.

-“Kagami” means “mirror” in Japanese, and it is often said that its shape resembles a bronze mirror, which was considered a treasure by the ancient Japanese.
-It is believed that by double decking such noble items, your fortune will also double.
-The mandarin on top is called dai-dai and it is supposed to give hope and prosperity to the following descendants.
+“Kagami” means “mirror” in Japanese, and it is often said that the shape of the mochi resembles a bronze mirror, considered a treasure by the ancient Japanese.
+It is believed that by double-decking such noble items, your fortune will also double.
+The mandarin orange on top is called dai-dai, which is supposed to give hope and prosperity to the following descendants.
 All this makes it a very lucky item.

 You can find different sizes of kagami mochi everywhere in Japan, ranging from small to extra large.
 Supermarkets sell decoration sets during December.